Killing the Chickens, to Scare the Monkeys

 Killing the Chickens, to Scare the Monkeys is a 2011 short film directed by Jens Assur.
-The story is set in the People's Republic of China and consists of nine scenes where national politics and strategy have unforeseen consequences on a young teacher's life.
-The first scene of the movie is a 15-minute single take, without cuts.
+Set in the People's Republic of China, it unfolds through nine scenes that illustrate the unforeseen consequences of national politics and strategy on a young teacher's life.
+Notably, the film's first scene is a 15-minute single take, without any cuts.

-The movie was shot in Sweden and Thailand and it was Assur's second short as a director and writer.
+Shot in Sweden and Thailand, this was Assur's second short film as both a director and writer.

 Background

 The idea for the movie is based on a photograph, smuggled out of China, depicting a group of prisoners kneeling, awaiting their execution.
 Around the group, people can be seen chatting and even laughing.

 Title

-The title paraphrases an old Chinese idiom "Kill the chicken to scare the monkey" (杀鸡儆猴, lit. kill chicken scare monkey), which refers to making an example out of someone in order to threaten others, in the manner of pour encourager les autres.
+The title paraphrases an old Chinese idiom "kill the chicken to scare the monkey" (杀鸡儆猴, lit. kill chicken scare monkey), which refers to making an example out of someone in order to threaten others, in the manner of pour encourager les autres.
 The movie implies that the Chinese government policy of executing dissidents is meant to deter others.